SystemsGenetics/FUNC-E/README.md

 ```

 ## Term List (--terms options)
 A term list is a file that contains the terms used for enrichment.
-This file should be a tab delimited file with three columns:  vocbulary, term ID and term name.
-The term ID must be unique (e.g. term accession).
+This file should be a tab delimited file with five columns:  ID_Space, Vocabulary, Term, Name and Definition.
+The Term must be unique (e.g. the unique accession).
+All columns must have values except the Definition column.
 The term list can be contained in one large file with all terms from multiple vocabularies combined, or each vocabulary can be in separate files.
-The following example combines terms from multiple vocabularies into a single list:
+The following example combines terms from multiple vocabularies into a single list.
+In the example the Definition (last column) has an empty string.
 ```
-GO      GO:0000005      ribosomal chaperone activity GO      GO:0000008      thioredoxin
+ID_Space        Vocabulary      Term    Name    Definition GO      biological_process      GO:0000001      mitochondrion inheritance
+GO      biological_process      GO:0000002      mitochondrial genome maintenance
-IPR     IPR000002       Cdc20/Fizzy
+IPR      IPR     IPR000002       Cdc20/Fizzy
-IPR     IPR000003       Retinoid X receptor
+IPR      IPR     IPR000003       Retinoid X receptor
-IPR     IPR000005       Helix-turn-helix, AraC type
+IPR      IPR     IPR000005       Helix-turn-helix, AraC type
 ```